intermine/internships/guidance/grading-criteria.md

 ## Resourcefulness
 - Can the student carry out tasks on their own over a three month period?
 - Lower points for gross overcommunication ("what should I name this variable?"), better if they quietly and competently get the job done but interact at appropriate times, e.g. InterMine bugs, sensible progress reports.
+- Is the student capable of following existing guidelines and instructions where appropriate?

 ## Experience